428. Rory vs. Alastair: Are we spending too much on defence?

 So it's perfectly possible that between now and when this goes out, he'll say that he's sending Patriots missiles, then he'll say that Europe's going to pay for them.

-Then he'll say, I've signed a great deal with the Pacific, which means our Patriot missiles are off there.
+Then he'll say, I've signed a great deal with the Pacific, which means our Patriot missiles are off there, and then he'll revert back the Nobel Peace Prize and tariffs.
+So that's my guess on Trump.

 Defense funding.
+Alistair, listen,

 this is something that has been quite difficult for me.

-So I was chair of the Defence Select Committee and I, with other colleagues, put a lot of energy into getting the UK up to a 2% commitment on GDP and Defence.
+So I was chair of the Defence Select Committee, and I, with other colleagues, put a lot of energy into getting the UK up to a 2% commitment on GDP and Defence.

 We organised debates in the House of Commons.
+That was our big drive.

 And I think that I, like you,